 The U.S. Coast Guard (USCG) cited 4,168 recreational boat accidents in the U.S. in 2019.
 Of these, their statistics counted 2,559 injuries and 613 deaths.
 A slight increase in the number of accidents occurred in 2018, resulting in $55 million in property damage costs.

-According to the USCG, the most often reported cause of boating accidents that resulted in fatalities in 2019 was alcohol use.
+According to the USCG, the most reported cause of fatal boating accidents in 2019 was alcohol use.
 Other common boat accident causes include:

 - The boat operator not paying attention